Juliusppz/Reinforcement_Learning-Gym_Cartpole/README.md

 xdotgrid = createGrid(xdotmin, xdotmax, Ngrid + 1)
 ```

-# Now we initialize a 4th order tensor that has a value for each discrete state.
+Now we initialize a 4th order tensor that has a value for each discrete state.
 This value is initialized as 0 and corresponds to the action that will be performed when the environment reaches that state.
 As a result, initially the same action is performed in all states.
 After a state lead to failure or to a state that previously resulted in failure, its value is updated from 0 to 1 or from 1 to -1.
 Here 1 indicates the second action and -1 indicates failure.
 ```
 actionarray = np.zeros([Ngrid, Ngrid, Ngrid, Ngrid])
 actionarray = actionarray.astype(int)
 ```

-# Now we initialize a bunch of variables that we will need for the simulation loop.
+Next we initialize a bunch of variables that we will need for the simulation loop.
 Most notably we need to keep track if we want to use the last step to update "actionarray", based on whether the simulation was just reset and we need an index array "index" to access "actionarray".
 ```
 lastindex = np.zeros(4)
 uselast = False